What is Aquaponics? A Combination of Aquaculture and Hydroponics

 Aquaponics in greenhouse or indoor environments allow crop production in all but the most extreme conditions.

 Aquaponics is a great way to teach biology, physics, and sustainability.
-It doesn’t need to take up a lot of space and is fun, making it a great tool for parents and schools.
+It doesn’t need to take up a lot of space and is fun, making it an excellent tool for parents and schools.

 Aquaponics is a fascinating and enjoyable way to grow plants.
-In addition, it conserves water, an increasingly crucial factor in some locations.
+Also, it conserves water, an increasingly crucial factor in some locations.
 Because of the nature of aquaponics, it rarely requires the weeding and bending associated with traditional gardening.
 Click here to learn more about the benefits of Aquaponics.